 Have you ever found yourself in a contract and wondered how you got there?
 Felt like the agreement was unfair and you didn’t have any power in the situation?

-Australian Consumer Law regulates unfair contract terms.
-Recently, the ACCC enforced those laws through action in the Federal Court of Australia in the case of Australian Competition and Consumer Commission v Ashley & Martin Pty Ltd [2019] FCA 1436.
+The Australian Consumer Law regulates unfair contract terms.
+Recently, the ACCC enforced those laws through its legal action taken in the Federal Court of Australia in the case of Australian Competition and Consumer Commission v Ashley & Martin Pty Ltd [2019] FCA 1436.
 In that case, a contract for a medical treatment program for hair loss entered into by a consumer gave an early termination right to the consumer but only on full payment of the contract fees.

-The Medical Treatment Program
+The Ashley & Martin Medical Treatment Program

-The term of the contract and the medical program was 8 to 12 months and the costs ranged between $1,820 to $6,600.
+The term of the contract and the medical treatment program was 8 to 12 months and the costs ranged between $1,820 to $6,600.

-The Termination Clause
+The Subject Termination Clause

 The termination clause of the contract varied at different times.

 Until September 2016, if the contract was terminated by the consumer immediately after accepting the medical treatment program and before the consultation with the medical doctor, 25% of the total price was payable.
-If the termination occurred within 2 days of accepting the medical treatment program and after the consultation with the medical doctor, 50% of the total price payable.
+If the termination occurred within 2 days of accepting the medical treatment program and after the consultation with the medical doctor, 50% of the total price was payable.
 If termination took place at any time after 2 days from accepting the medical treatment program and after consultation with the medical doctor, 100% of the total price had to be paid.

 For contracts entered into between September 2016 and January 2017, the first part of the termination clause changed.
 Instead, 25% of the total price was payable if termination occurred immediately after accepting the medical treatment program but before the consultation with the medical doctor.
 The other parts remained unchanged.